Summary: Companies with global ambitions can localize their content in steps. Step one is to translate your knowledge base.

 MotaWord makes it simple to translate your Knowledge Base with our APIs for WordPress and Drupal to name just a few.
 For more detailed or nuanced interactions, MotaWord can translate your email responses to convey that support is done natively.
 But you won’t need to incur the costs of hiring and training in multiple markets.
 Those costs can be considerable.

-Meeting your customers’ needs, along with facilitating understanding and using your product, make improves the customers’ experience.
+Meeting your customers’ needs, along with helping them understand and use your product, improves your customers’ experience.
 You may not ‘delight’ your customer. (the current buzzword in the user experience world) but making their life easier with better customer service is a great way to start.